itswadesh/anne-docs2/docs/admin-manual.md

 ::: warning

-> The stripe platform account and the connected account (seller) can’t be the same account.
+> The stripe platform account and the connected account (seller) can’t be the same.
 To test stripe connect use different accounts.

 :::